Start here.

 What this site is

 Rob Allandale tracks primary AI sources: company announcements, research papers, model cards, product docs, changelogs, demos, and real practitioner evidence.
-The focus is early signal that changes how people choose tools, design workflows, govern agents, or decide what to build next.
+The focus is evidence that changes how people choose tools, design workflows, govern agents, or decide what to build next.

 There are three types of content: